We work with more than 300 partners to bring you better travel deals

 The cheapest flights to Finland are usually found when departing on a Monday.
 The departure day with the highest cost at present is Wednesday.

-To get the best value, try booking a flight in the afternoon when visiting Finland.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight in the evening when visiting Finland.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Finland offers travellers untouched landscapes, stunning isolation, a stylish capital city and of course, saunas – about two million of them, for a population of 5.3 million.
 There’s more than one mobile phone per head of the population too.
 Nokia is the Finnish brand.